The Link Between Being an HSP and Chronic Health Issues, According to Science

-Does being a highly sensitive person make someone more prone to health issues, like chronic illnesses?
+Does being a highly sensitive person make you more prone to chronic illness and chronic pain?
 Here’s what the research says.

-During my last few years of clinical practice as a specialist physiotherapist and pain coach, I started to notice how often my highly sensitive clients were struggling with chronic body symptoms or persistent pain.
-As I’d see this recurrent pattern over and over again, I decided to dig a little bit into this topic and asked on the social media — within a group for highly sensitive people (HSPs) — people’s opinions on whether they perceived a relationship between being highly sensitive and the higher chance to develop a chronic health problem.
+During my last few years of clinical practice as a physiotherapist and pain consultant, I started to notice how often my highly sensitive clients were struggling with chronic body symptoms or persistent pain.
+As I saw the pattern over and over again, I decided to get firsthand stories.
+I began asking my favorite online community of highly sensitive people (HSPs) whether they saw a relationship between being highly sensitive and suffering from chronic health issues, chronic illness, and chronic pain.

-Interestingly, I received an overwhelming number of replies, where most stated that, yes, there is a correlation.
-Meanwhile, others argued that previous difficult life events, such as childhood trauma, actually have a stronger impact on the development of chronic conditions.
+The answer was a resounding yes.
+In fact, I received an overwhelming number of replies, with most stating that there is a correlation.
+Others argued that previous adverse events, such as childhood trauma, actually have a stronger impact on the development of chronic conditions for HSPs.

-Other group members reported that highly sensitive people are more susceptible to stress-related conditions, and that in case of difficult past events, HSPs tend to cope worse than non-HSPs.
-In addition, many people of that group mentioned that they struggle with chronic health conditions, such as fibromyalgia, chronic fatigue, and hormonal and psychological issues, like chronic anxiety.
+Other group members reported that highly sensitive people are more susceptible to stress-related conditions — a claim which is supported by research — which can be a contributing factor to some chronic health conditions, like fibromyalgia.
+In fact, many HSPs specifically mentioned that they struggle with fibromyalgia, chronic fatigue, and hormonal and psychological issues like chronic anxiety.

 Like what you’re reading?
 Get our newsletter just for HSPs.
 One email, every Friday.
 Click here to subscribe!

-Study #1: The Higher the Sensitivity, the More Stress and Health Complaints You May Have
+Study #1: The Higher Your Sensitivity, the More Stress and Health Complaints You May Have

-The first study I looked at examined the relationship between an individual’s sensory processing sensitivity (SPS, the scientific term that identifies an HSP), self-perceived stress, and physical symptom complaints in 383 undergraduate students in Texas.
-As a result, the authors reported that SPS was positively correlated with levels of stress and health symptoms, including a racing heart, heartburn, and sore throat.
+The first study I looked at examined the relationship between an individual’s sensitivity (known to scientists as environmental sensitivity or sensory processing sensitivity), their self-perceived stress, and their physical symptom complaints.
+The study assessed 383 undergraduate students in Texas.
+As a result, the authors reported that sensitivity was positively correlated with levels of stress and health symptoms, including a racing heart, heartburn, and sore throat.

 This means that the higher level of sensitivity you have, the more stress and number of health complaints you tend to report.
 These results seemed to be in line with people’s perception from the social media group.

-However, the study also reported that the relationship between SPS and health complaints was not moderated by the level of self-reported stress.
+However, the study also reported that the relationship between environmental sensitivity and health complaints was not moderated by the level of self-reported stress.
 This means that the adverse effects of stress on health did not amplify health complaints reported in HSPs.
-Therefore, the level/amount of stress for HSPs was not conditional for the relationship between the SPS trait and health.
+Therefore, the level/amount of stress for HSPs was not conditional for the relationship between the trait of high sensitivity and health.

 It is important to note, though, that the authors did not assess (or control) for psychological vulnerability, such as the presence of neuroticism, anxiety, or depression, factors that might have influenced the conclusions.
 Moreover, it is worth noting that, as the authors stated in their article, “as with all studies based on correlational data, a causal relationship between measures of sensory-processing sensitivity and health cannot be established.”